Particle Statistics, Frustration, and Ground-State Energy: Natural inequality

 \subsection{Natural inequality for spinful case}

 Let us now discuss the spinful case.
 Here we compare spinful hard-core bosons and spinful fermions on a finite lattice, with spin-$1/2$.
-This is pseudospin-$1/2$ for bosons.
-Namely, we consider the Hamiltonian
+While actual bosons are known to have only integer spins, they can have pseudospin-$1/2$, which is sufficient for the present discussion.
+Here the ``hard-core bosons'' means that two or more particles with the \emph{same} (pseudo) spin cannot occupy the same site: $n_{j\sigma}=0,1$, where $\sigma=\uparrow, \downarrow$.
+With this constraint, we consider the Hamiltonian,

 which is a generalization of Eq.~\eqref{eq.Ham} with the introduction of the spin degrees of freedom $\sigma=\uparrow, \downarrow$.

 Let us first discuss the case in which all $U_j$'s are finite.
 Then the following simple generalization of Theorem~\ref{thm.natural_spinless} holds: \begin{theorem}\textup{(Natural inequality for spinful case with finite $U_j$'s)}